danieldelahoz/probe/README.md

 ## Why I built it

-Spent 5 years doing enterprise SaaS support.
-I lived in Postman every day, and honestly got tired of API tools wanting me to log in or upgrade to a team plan just to test a few endpoints.
+Spent 3 years doing enterprise SaaS support for an AI Native Employee Experience Platform.
+I began using Postman frequently, and wanted to showcase my fluency with REST APIs.

-So I built my own, with help from Claude.
+So I built my own tool, with help from Claude.

 ## A note on secrets